Where Does Our Water Come From

 Where does our tap water come from?

-It’s a shocking proposition, but equally surprising is how little rainfall the Flathead Valley gets naturally.
+It’s a shocking proposition, but equally surprising is how frequently Utah is in a state of drought.
 Water has always been one of the most precious resources in the West.
-Now, as more people move to Flathead County, WHJ is leading a discussion on responsible water use and conservation.
+Now, as more people move to Park City, the Heber Valley, and the greater Salt Lake City area, WHJ is leading a discussion on responsible water use and conservation.
 You built your dream house here because you loved the place.
 Now it’s time to understand how to take care of the place and what it will take to keep the dream alive.

 What can you do?